-If you arrive by rail, bus or coach, you can use one of our Assistance Points at the station to call for assistance.
+If you arrive by rail, bus or coach, you can use one of the Assistance Points at the station to call for assistance.
 A member of airport staff will be available to assist you where needed.

-There are designated disabled parking facilities across all 3 terminals and if you are booked into one of the Long Stay Car Parks, an accessible bus will transfer you from the long stay car parks.
-Unfortunately, cars can no longer drop off passengers directly outside the terminal.
-Find out more information about disabled parking at airports here.
+There are designated disabled parking facilities across all 3 terminals and if you are booked into one of the Long Stay Car Parks, an accessible bus will transfer you to and from the airport.
+Find out more information about disabled parking facilities at airports.

-If you want specific help in getting to the airport, one option is to book a dedicated taxi service such as the one below:
+If you require specific help getting to the airport, one option could be to book a dedicated taxi service such as the one below:

-Changing Places toilets have now been opened in the departures of Terminals 1, 2, and 3.
-These provide greater facilities for severely disabled passengers and their carers and include a hoist, adjustable changing table and sink, and more.
+Changing Places toilets are available in the arrivals halls/departure before security of Terminals 1, 2, and 3.
+These provide greater facilities for passengers and their carers who require them and include a hoist, adjustable changing table and sink, and more.
 Please note that these are not staffed.